xamotex1000/xamotex1000/README.md

 <details><summary>My Journey Into Programming</summary>

 I embarked on my programming journey at the age of 13 with a dream of designing my own game.
 Starting in Unity, I quickly encountered the challenge of C# but found relief during my freshman year of high school when I enrolled in a computer programming class.
 There, I learned JavaScript essentials and was captivated by the endless possibilities.
-Experimenting with small projects, I later ventured into HTML to create a file-sharing website for friends.
+Experimenting with small projects, I later ventured into HTML to create a file-sharing website for my friends.
+Later that year, one of my friends started joking about me getting a job at Valve, as he had wanted them to make a Team Fortress 2 update.
+This prompted me to look into it and find out that Valve had the exact working structure that matched my style.

-My uncle, a computer science graduate, introduced me to the performance benefits of Linux, prompting me to install Ubuntu and delve into Bash scripting for automation in Unix-based environments.

 Dabbling in C#, I ventured into modding a game I was passionate about, finding a warm and welcoming community of moderators.
-Despite encountering burnout during the final stretch of a mod, I took a break but remained inspired by the prospect of working at Valve, branching from the many positive aspects of Valve's work environment.
+Despite encountering burnout during the final stretch of my mod, I took a break from development, eventually abandoning the project after the games developers added the main idea of the mod to the game.

+Roughly 6 months passed by and I joined a Youtuber's minecraft server.
+I enjoyed the server for a while before asking the now owner of the server if i could join the development team.
+He decided to give me a chance and let me show my skills.
+He later gave me a future update to work on, and i focused on adding many features for that update.
+A few days later, I was informed that the server would be going under a rebrand, as the owner decided that they wanted to step away.
+The new owner and I would brainstorm names for the server as we went under the rebrand, and we eventually settled on the name "RealmForged".
+I dedicated most of my waking hours to working on the server and eventually we launched.

-Now, I'm dedicated to expanding my skills, aiming for a computer engineering degree, and hoping to pursue a career at Valve in my early 20s.
+Now, I'm dedicated to expanding my skills, aiming for a computer engineering degree, and hoping to pursue a career at Valve in my early-mid 20s.
 </details>

 ### Contact Me